-Both the Latitude CLO III and Apidos Cinco transactions shown in Exhibit 2 have matured with excellent equity investment performance.
+Both the "Latitude CLO III" and "Apidos Cinco" transactions have matured with excellent equity investment performance.
 (See the next section for the CLO equity performance of a wider universe.)
-Clearly the cash flows for Latitude in Exhibit 2 are more bond-like than those of Apidos due to the large final payment.
+Clearly the cash flows for Latitude in Figure 2 are more "bond-like" than those of Apidos due to the large final payment.
 Apidos cash flows resemble an annuity rather than a bond with bullet amortization.
 Neither IRR nor ROX attempt to measure this degree of bond-versus-annuity character of equity cash flow.